-mask

 Conclusion

-Despite their relatively recent emergence, automated penetration testing tools already have a rich history, starting with custom-made pieces of code produced in-house by cybersecurity staff to full-fledged, multi-layered continuous security validation solutions with multiple vendors.
+Despite their relatively recent emergence, automated pen testing tools already have a rich history, starting with custom-made pieces of code produced in-house by cybersecurity staff to full-fledged, multi-layered, continuous security validation solutions with multiple vendors.

 The continuous security validation market is vibrant and, as knowledge about its ability to harden organizations’ security posture without requiring considerable additional resources spreads, its gradual adoption by the wider public might translate into a turning of the tide in the war against cybercriminals.